top of page

 The baches invite viewers to consider their own sense of place and enjoy the enduring beauty in humble spaces.

-If you want to learn more about me and my process, you can read an interview I gave to Canvas Rebel magazine.
+If you would like to learn more about me and my process, you can also read an interview I had with Canvas Rebel magazine.
 In it I talk about my year, risks, pivots, rewards and more.
 I invite you to take a look and get to know me better.

 Screenshot 2023-02-27 at 9.49.58 AM.png